Chanakya-Ekbote/dns_alert_model/README.md

 |----------|-------------|----------------|----------|
 | Accuracy | 99.25 %     | 98.00 %        | 98.00 %  |

-The training graphs, confusion matrices and other metrics can be found in the `training_dns_alert_model.ipunb` notebook in the `notebooks` directory.
+The training graphs, confusion matrices and other metrics can be found in the `training_dns_alert_model.ipynb` notebook in the `notebooks` directory.